mozilla/web-lit-training/content.md

 #Projects you can make

+Below are three projects you can choose from.
+Each project will allow you to practice some of the skills you've learned so far.

 ## Bucket List
 Create and share a list of things you've done and things you want to do.
 For this project, you'll use markdown, an easy-to-read and easy-to-write format that allows you to create web content without writing html.